 It can feel a bit pushy, but they are called push notifications for a reason.

-So these are our top strategies for how to do SEO in 2019 and quick fixes to give your SEO a short term (and long term boost), but remember, You’re in it for the long run.
+So these are our top strategies for how to do SEO in 2019 and quick fixes to give your organic traffic a short term (and long term boost), but remember, with SEO, you're in it for the long run.

 Want to create an SEO strategy?
 We are an agency led by ex-googlers and google trained marketers.
 Typically our clients see double the return they were seeing before working with us.
+Don't try to go it alone!
 If you want quality lead gen, conversion rate optimisation or even a review of your existing strategy, talk to us today.